jame0313/ITE2038-wiki/Lock-Manager-(project-5-milestone-1-ver.-).md

   - table_id - table id of the opened database
   - page_id - page number of the corresponding record resides in
   - key - key of record
+  - slot_number - slot number where target record reside in
   - trx_id - id of transaction that requests lock
   - lock_mode - type of lock (0(shared) or 1(exclusive))

-- return value - new(or previous) lock object pointer or NULL if error occurred (e.g. deadlock)
+- return value - 0 if success or -1 if error occurred (e.g. deadlock)

 - exceptions - (none)